Magz8984/Agrino/README.md

 ![News Activity1](news1.png)
 ![News Activity2](news2.png)

+## New Features **Version 2**

+1. **Resource Activity**

+* This activity proves crucial for technical farmers who want to keep up reading new content from interested areas they would like to read on.
+## Challenges

+1. Access Rate Limiting by aWhere API to 20 requests per hour which will make Agrino move towards acquiring more data and creating my APIs to solve this

 ## Installation

 In order to use this application you will need first clone and build the app